balima78/simK/README.md

 For a given number of `n` rows, a data frame is generated with columns:

   + *ID* unique identifier with the prefix 'K';
-  + *bg* with the blood group generated from the parameter `probs.abo` a vector with the probabilities for groups A, AB, B and O, respectively (here by default, we assumed group O patients are more frequent);
+  + *bg* with the blood group generated from the parameter `probs_abo` a vector with the probabilities for groups A, AB, B and O, respectively (here by default, we assumed group O patients are more frequent);
   + *A1*, *A2*, *B1*, *B2*, *DR1*, *DR2* HLA typing obtained from HLA allelic and haplotipic frequencies previously published by [Lima *et al*, 2013](https://www.slideshare.net/balima78/lima-2013) (with `replace = TRUE` we can generate a data frame without limitations on the number of rows);
   + *age* generated from a Normal distribution with `mean` and `sd` given by the user, values truncated by `lower` and `upper` boundaries;
   + *dialysis* time on dialysis **in months**, values computed according to patients' blood group and hypersensitation status (cPRA > 85%): for patients with blood group O **and** Hypersinsitized time on dialysis obtained from N(85, 20); for those patients blood O **or** Hypersinsitized N(70,20); remaing patients have time on dialysis obtained from N(35,20);
-  + *cPRA* patients are classified in groups with probabilities given by `probs.cpra` for 0%, 1%-50%, 51%-85% and 86%-100%, respectively.
+  + *cPRA* patients are classified in groups with probabilities given by `probs_cpra` for 0%, 1%-50%, 51%-85% and 86%-100%, respectively.
 Within the groups > 0%, cPRA are computed as random values from distributions P(ld = 30), P(ld = 70) and P(lb = 90);
   + *Tier* patients are classified in two Tiers as described on [POL186/11 – Kidney Transplantation: Deceased Donor Organ Allocation](https://nhsbtdbe.blob.core.windows.net/umbraco-assets-corp/22127/pol186.pdf) from UK transplant.
 In Tier A are patients with MS = 10 or cPRA = 100% or time on dialysis > 7 years, all remaing patients are classified as Tier B;
   + *MS* matchabilily score are the deciles obtained from the number of donors on dataset `D10K` that are a match to each transplant candidate.
 [This score takes into account a patient’s blood type, HLA type and cPRA value.
 A patient with a MS = 1 is defined as easy to match and a MS = 10 as difficult to match.](https://www.odt.nhs.uk/odt-structures-and-standards/odt-hub-programme/kidney-offering-scheme/#:~:text=blood%20group%20match-,Key%20terms,10%20as%20difficult%20to%20match)
   + *RRI* when option `uk = TRUE`, Recipient Risk Index is copmputed as described by [transplantr](https://transplantr.txtools.net/articles/kidney_risk_scores.html).
-To compute RRI, variables age, time on dialysis (in days) and the probability of being diabetic (obtained from `prob.dm`) are used.
+To compute RRI, variables age, time on dialysis (in days) and the probability of being diabetic (obtained from `prob_dm`) are used.
 Also, we assumed all patients were on dialysis at time of listing.

-defining `n.seed` allows for reproducibility.
+defining `n_seed` allows for reproducibility.

 ### HLA antibodies

-the function `Abs.df()` allows to generate a data frame with HLA antibodies from a candidates waiting list:
+the function `Abs_df()` allows to generate a data frame with HLA antibodies from a candidates waiting list:

 ```
 Abs_df(candidates = candidates_df(n=10),